4st0lfo1337/Hypr_DotFilesV2/README.md

 <br><br>

-This config is just my version of the Hyprlain by Ascaniolamp rice, that I use on my daily driver PC, With a few color changes and some tweaks to the Hyprland configuration..
+This config is just my version of the Hyprlain by Ascaniolamp rice (https://github.com/Ascaniolamp/Hyprlain) , that I use on my daily driver PC, With a few color changes and some tweaks to the Hyprland configuration..

 ## Based on these repositories